thirumalaics/interview_prep/Summaries/SPARK/Executor memory.md

 ## What is a VM?
 - is no different than any physical computer
-- it has cpu, mem, disks and nwing capability
+- it has cpu, mem, disks and nw-ing capability
 - VMs are sw defined computers within physical servers, existing only as code
 - sw based version of a computer with resources borrowed from a physical host computer
 - VM is a computer file, typically called an image that behaves like an actual computer
+	- specs of the VM goes in the image
 - partitioned from the host system - isolated
 ## What is JVM?
 - virtual machine that enables a computer to run